usnistgov/circular-economy-manufacturing-models/README.md

 # Production in a Circular Economy
-Web-based information model for manufacturing in a circular economy
+Web-based functional model for manufacturing in a circular economy

+## Website
+Visit the linked website to access and explore the model

+## Model Files
+Download the 'pce/pce' folder for the files for the Production in a Circular Economy Model in html format.